flatpak/flatpak-docs/docs/using-flatpak.rst

 Flatpak commands are run system-wide by default.
 If you are installing applications for day-to-day usage, it is recommended to use ``--user`` if you don't need your apps available for all users on your system.
+Installing for the system can be specified with the ``--system`` argument.

-Running commands per-user can be useful for testing and development purposes, since objects that are installed in this way won't be available to other users on the system.
+Running commands per-user can also be useful for testing and development purposes, since objects that are installed in this way won't be available to other users on the system.
 To do this, use the ``--user`` option, which can be used in combination with most ``flatpak`` commands.